williamdxz/Advanced-Interactive-Broadcasting/Live-Streaming/Agora-Interactive-Broadcasting-Live-Streaming-Windows/README.md

 The following features are included in this sample project:

-- Join calls and leave calls;
+- Join calls and leave calls
-- Configure transcoding and streaming parameters;
+- Configure transcoding and streaming parameters
-- Start or stop pushing to the CDN;
+- Start or stop pushing to the CDN

 ## Developer Environment Requirements
 * VC2013 or higher